Search

 Encourage time off and meeting-free times: Some organizations such as LinkedIn, Bumble, Nike, and Hootsuite closed down completely for one week in their efforts to give their people a break and combat exhaustion and burnout.
 Some companies have even adopted a 4-day work week, which is well-supported by recent organizational research that reported increases in employee well-being and productivity.
 Other workplaces have adopted meeting-free time periods or taken action to decrease the percentage of virtual meetings occurring in any given week.

 Create safe spaces for groups to engage in meaningful connection: The focus on wellness programs and enhanced benefits at the start of the pandemic was necessary to support employees.
-Almost 2 years into the pandemic, employees are wanting more than just ‘perks’.
+Almost 2 years into the pandemic, employees want more than just ‘perks.’
 They are constantly evaluating whether the daily interactions they experience with others are in alignment with the organizational focus on employee wellness.
 If there is misalignment, employees need a safe space to express their feelings and frustrations.
-Space must be created to allow for meaningful connection where leaders and individual contributors are not segregated but allowed to engage in dialogue as a group of human beings, regardless of their organizational title or role.
+Space must be created to allow for meaningful connections where leaders and individual contributors are not segregated but allowed to engage in dialogue as a group of human beings, regardless of their organizational title or role.

 Every business has the same common denominator – people.
 We need to recognize and celebrate the value of the people in our organizations and invest in their well-being.
 To grow your people and invest in their well-being, you have to grow a human-centered culture of safety, trust, and care.
 Will you take on this challenge?